Golden Triangle Radio Control Club Home Page Golden Triangle Radio Control Club Home PageGolden Triangle Radio Control Club

 1. Do not fuel/un-fuel airplanes or helicopters under the shelter.

+2. Do not start or run glow/gas engines in planes or helis behind the marked line on the taxiways/walkways.
 The petromat strips between the pits and the runway are to be considered a walkway on the pit side of the line.

 3. Do not leave a running engine unattended.
 For range checks, have someone hold the model.